The Ugly Duckling: Animation

 The tale was adapted to a variety of media.
 Films based on the tale include two Silly Symphonies animated shorts produced by Walt Disney called The Ugly Duckling.
 The first was produced in 1931 in black and white, and a remake in 1939 in Technicolor.
 The latter film won the 1939 Academy Award for Best Short Subject (Cartoons), and was the last Silly Symphony to be made.
 The main difference between the Andersen story and the Disney version is that, in the latter, the little bird's ordeal lasts for only a few minutes, not for months.
 In 1936, the Fleischer brothers adapted the story for their animated short "The Little Stranger", reversing the story by having an odd chick born into a family of ducks.

 In 1932, Yasuji Murata directed Ahiru no ko (The Ugly Duckling), a 15-minute Japanese short animated film based on the tale.

 In 1956, the Soviet animation studio Soyuzmultfilm produced its 19-minute version of The Ugly Duckling.
 The anime Princess Tutu is about a duck that turns into a swan-like ballerina.
 The 1954 Tom and Jerry cartoon Downhearted Duckling is also based on the famous story.

+In the US animated TV series The Adventures of Rocky and Bullwinkle and Friends (1959-1964), the "Fractured Fairy Tales" subseries has multiple episodes based on the Ugly Duckling.

+The Flint the Time Detective episode "Nightcap" has Flint's group and Petra Fina's group encountering the Ugly Duckling when they are brought into Hans Christian Anderson's dreams by the titular Time Shifter.